spaceman3333/VV-ESIR-TP3/exercises/pmd-test-smells.md

 ---

 ### Advantages of Refactoring
-1. **Improved Readability:** By refactoring, each test is focused on a single behavior, making it easier to read and understand.
+1. **mproved Readability:** By refactoring, each test is focused on a single behavior, making it easier to read and understand.
 2. **Simplified Debugging:** In case of failure, the specific behavior that failed is immediately identifiable without needing to analyze multiple assertions.
 3. **Alignment with Best Practices:** The refactored code follows the principle of testing one behavior per test method, resulting in a more robust and maintainable test suite.